awickert/gFlex/README.md

 sudo pip install gflex
 # pip install gFlex works too -- install is caps-insensitive
 ```
-and you will have a full, running copy of the latest release verison of gFlex.
+and you will have a full, running copy of the latest release version of gFlex.

 ##### Downloading